Clifton's Cafeteria: Pacific Seas

 In 1931, Clinton leased a distressed cafeteria location at 618 South Olive Street in Los Angeles and founded what his customers referred to as "The Cafeteria of the Golden Rule".
 Patrons were obliged to pay only what they felt was fair, according to a neon sign that flashed "PAY WHAT YOU WISH."
 The cafeteria, at the western terminus of U.S. Route 66, was notable for serving people of all races, and was included in The Negro Motorist Green Book.

-In 1939, the founders of Clifton's remodeled the restaurant to change it from a conventional dining establishment to a more exotic setting and renamed it "Clifton's Pacific Seas".
+In 1939, the founders of Clifton's remodeled the restaurant, changing it from a conventional dining establishment to a more exotic setting, and renamed it "Clifton's Pacific Seas".
 The exterior and interior were decorated with 12 waterfalls, volcanic rock, and tropical foliage.
 Tiki historian Sven Kirsten claims it had a "sherbert-gushing volcano".

 Brightly illuminated in the evening, it became a mecca for tourists and Angelenos alike, often being referred to in the same category as other prominent landmarks of downtown Los Angeles, such as Angels Flight, Olvera Street, and Pershing Square.
-Initially, the Los Angeles Architectural Commission was so unhappy with the facade and the decor that they threatened suit.
+Initially, the Los Angeles Architectural Commission was so unhappy with the facade and decor that it threatened to file suit.

-One of the many interior themes of the Pacific Seas included "The Garden" as a setting done in the period AD 33.
+One of the many interior themes of the Pacific Seas included "The Garden", a setting in AD 33.
 The Garden was first conceived by Clifford E. Clinton in 1943 as an interpretation of the famous artist Heinrich Hofmann's Christ in Gethsemane.
 Clinton commissioned sculptor Marshall Lakey to fashion a life-sized figure of Christ, kneeling in prayer.
 The mural behind Christ, depicting the city of Jerusalem and the Garden of Gethsemane was painted by artist Einar C. Petersen.

 Clifton's Pacific Seas was visited by Jack Kerouac who wrote in On the Road of visiting "a cafeteria downtown which was decorated to look like a grotto, with metal tits spurting everywhere and great impersonal stone buttockses belonging to deities and soapy Neptune.
 People ate lugubrious meals around the waterfalls, their faces green with marine sorrow".

-In 1960, although the three-story structure with its cascading waterfall facade had become a landmark over the preceding 29 years, the original Clifton's Pacific Seas was closed, the building was razed, and the location turned into a parking lot.
+In 1960, although the three-story structure with its cascading waterfall facade had become a landmark over the preceding 29 years, the original Clifton's Pacific Seas was closed, the building was razed, and the location was turned into a parking lot.

-A much smaller version in the form of a side-room bar and named the Pacific Seas resides at their still existing location and pays homage to the original and its history.
-It is viewed by some as being one of southern California's best Tiki bars.
+A much smaller version, in the form of a side-room bar named the Pacific Seas, resides at its still-existing location and pays homage to the original and its history.
+Some view it as being one of southern California's best Tiki bars.